SchmockLord/Base-EFI-for-Intel-11th-Gen-Rocket-Lake/README.md

 ## Optional ACPI
 .aml-file|Description
 :----|:----
 SSDT-PLUG-DRTNIA.aml|Enables native CPU Power Management.
-But as 11th Gen is not supported, it is not working on my 11900k.
+But as 11th Gen is not supported, this SSDT has no effect on my 11900k or at least I can't tell I feel a difference.
+X86Plugin is not getting enabled.
 SSDT-USBW.aml|If you have the wake issue that it requires two keypresses to wake the display after sleep.
 SSDT-RHUB.aml|If you experience issues with USB when booting macOS, try this AML to force a USB reset.
 But USB issues probably result from a faulty USB-port mapping.
 SSDT-DTGP.aml|Thunderbolt 4 Support.